Thoracic and Foregut Conditions

-Thymoma is a disease in which malignant cancer cells grow on the surface of the thymus, which is a small organ in the upper chest that makes white blood cells and helps protect the body against infections.
+Thymoma is a disease in which malignant cancer cells grow on the surface of the thymus.
+The thymus is a small organ in the upper chest that makes white blood cells and helps protect the body against infections.

 Germ Cell Tumor

 Germ cell tumors form from the type of immature cells which later would develop into eggs or sperm.
-Germ cell tumors can be malignant, but most are noncancerous.
+These tumors can be malignant, but most are noncancerous.

 Symptoms of a Mediastinal Tumor